“My toddler threw up after eating! What should I do?”

 Send Me The Do’s & Dont’s of Picky Eating!

-There are medical and mechanical reasons a child might vomit after eating, so it’s important your pediatrician rules out any issues first.
+There are medical and mechanical reasons a child might vomit after eating, like pyloric stenosis or an intestinal blockage, so it’s important your pediatrician rules out any issues first.

 Don’t worry – if this a negative behavior, it can be corrected with your guidance and with the help of a nutrition professional.